DFE-Digital/get-into-teaching-app/app/views/content/steps-to-become-a-teacher.md

   backlink: "../"
   navigation: 10
   steps:
+    steps-1:
+      numeric: false
+      steps:
         Decide who to teach:
           partial: content/steps-to-become-a-teacher/step_1_decide_who_to_teach
         Check your qualifications:
           partial: content/steps-to-become-a-teacher/step_2_check_your_qualifications
         Learn about funding:
           partial: content/steps-to-become-a-teacher/step_3_learn_about_funding
         Find the right training:
           partial: content/steps-to-become-a-teacher/step_4_find_the_right_training
         Apply for your course:
           partial: content/steps-to-become-a-teacher/step_5_apply_for_your_course
   how_to:
     Decide who to teach:
       id: "step-1"